Registered Nurse RN

 12. Next, slightly (about 2 mm) advance the needle into the vein some more.
 Then thread the cannula into the vein by sliding it off the IV needle.
 It should thread (or advance) into the vein with ease.

-13. Take your non-dominate hand’s index finger and apply pressure above the insertion site to occlude the IV.
+13. Take your non-dominant hand’s index finger and apply pressure above the insertion site to occlude the IV.
 This prevents blood from leaking out of the IV catheter.14.
 Remove the tourniquet.

 15. Attach the extension set onto the IV cannula’s hub by twisting it on securely.